UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A man with a wrench under a sink checks a pipe.
 Text lists steps: 1) Check for a loose connection.
 2) Look for a missing washer.

-Water spraying sidewaysAdapter is cross-threadedRemove the adapter and screw it back on slowly, keeping it level with the faucet.
+• Fix Cross-Threading: If water sprays entirely sideways, your adapter is likely cross-threaded.
+Remove the plastic piece entirely and screw it back on slowly, keeping it perfectly level with the spout.

-Why a Faucet Filter is an Eco-Friendly Choice
+Why A Faucet Filter Is An Eco-Friendly Choice

 Infographic illustration showing a faucet filter replacing up to 300 single-use plastic water bottles.